Helpful Links

 Nebraska

-*Nebraska has reciprocal arrangements with the following states: Alaska, Arkansas, Colorado, Idaho, Iowa, Minnesota, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Utah, Texas and Wyoming.
+Reciprocity: Alaska, Arkansas, Colorado, Idaho, Iowa, Minnesota, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Utah, Texas and Wyoming.
 Visit their “Reciprocal Arrangements” webpage to get the specifics on reciprocity for specific licenses.

 Nevada

-Nevada has no state licensing for electricians, although it does adopt the newest National Electrical Code when available.
-Licensing may be done by local jurisdictions.
-There are no continuing education requirements.
+Nevada has no state licensing for electricians; licensing may be done by local jurisdictions.

-*Nevada does not have any reciprocal arrangements with any states.
+Reciprocity: does not have any reciprocal arrangements with any states.

 New Hampshire

-*New Hampshire has reciprocal arrangements with Maine, Massachusetts and Vermont.
+Reciprocity: Maine, Massachusetts and Vermont.
 They have reciprocal agreements for Journeyman licensees only with: Alaska, Arkansas, Colorado, Idaho, Maine, North Dakota, Utah, South Dakota and Wyoming.

 New Jersey

-*New Jersey does not have reciprocity with any other state.
+Reciprocity: does not have reciprocity with any other state.

 NJ Division of Consumer Affairs: Board of Examiners of Electrical Contractors Website